Get a Free Case Review - (803) 471-4188

 Identifying the At-Fault Party in a South Carolina Construction Accident Injury Lawsuit

-In order to effectively bring and win a lawsuit for a construction injury in South Carolina, you will have to identify who was at fault for causing the accident that injured you.
+To effectively bring and win a lawsuit for a construction injury in South Carolina, you must identify who was at fault for the accident.
 With the number of parties involved in a typical construction site, this may prove difficult in many cases.

-The first party that you and your South Carolina construction and accident injury lawyer should consider is the construction site operator.
-That manager or operator is responsible for surveying the site for potential dangers, training workers on safe practices on the site, and implementing safety protocols that should be effective in case of a foreseeable accident.
+The first party that you and your lawyer should consider is the construction site operator.
+That manager or operator is responsible for surveying the site for potential dangers, training workers on safe practices, and implementing safety protocols in case of a foreseeable accident.

-Sometimes, however, the party that causes the accident is a third-party or independent contractor.
-For instance, if an electrician leaves open wiring in close proximity to workers, they may be at fault for causing an electrocution.
-In these cases, you should generally look to name the electrician or their employer in the suit rather than the construction site operators.
+Sometimes, the party that causes the accident is a third party or an independent contractor.
+For instance, if an electrician leaves open wiring in close proximity to workers, they may be held liable for causing an electrocution.
+You should generally look to name the electrician or their employer in the suit rather than the construction site operators.

-Additionally, if your accident involved some malfunction of a tool, machine, or safety gear, you may be able to sue the manufacturer of the defective product.
-Proving that a product was defective and that the defect was the cause of your injuries may be difficult, so most plaintiffs in these situations will use expert testimony to explain how the product was supposed to function.
-Our South Carolina construction and accident injury attorneys can help you identify the responsible party and compile the evidence that will give you the best chance of winning your case.
+Additionally, if your accident involved malfunctioning tools, machines, or safety gear, you may sue the manufacturer of the defective product.
+Proving that a defective product caused your injuries may be difficult, so most plaintiffs in these situations will use expert testimony to explain how the product was supposed to function.

 Get Justice for Your Construction Accident Injury in South Carolina

-Do not leave something so important as your financial recovery from a construction accident to chance.
-Obtain your free case review by calling Burriss Ridgeway Injury Lawyers at (803) 451-4000.
+Do not leave something as important as your financial recovery from an accident to chance.
+Obtain your free case review by calling our construction accident and injury lawyers with Burriss Ridgeway Injury Lawyers at (803) 451-4000.